-COVID-19 has made some people very sick, but most (approximately 80%) fully recover without hospitalization.
-The measures that feel so disruptive — event cancellations, business closures and measures to prevent large crowds — are in place to protect the people most vulnerable to complications, such as the elderly and people with compromised immune systems.
+The measures that feel so disruptive — event cancellations, business closures, and measures to prevent large crowds — are in place to protect the people most vulnerable to COVID-19 complications, such as the elderly and people with compromised immune systems.
 So while it can feel frustrating, perhaps even frightening, to stay home in isolation, take heart that your effort is slowing the spread of the illness so hospitals have capacity to treat people who need help.

 3. Reach out to a mental health professional.

-If you’re feeling anxious about catching the virus, protecting your livelihood, or simply surviving social isolation, reach out for professional help before your feelings escalate.
-A mental health professional can help you process your emotions and develop healthy coping mechanisms if you feel the urge to use drugs or alcohol.
+If you’re feeling anxious about catching COVID-19, protecting your livelihood, or simply surviving social isolation, reach out for professional help before your feelings escalate.
+A mental health professional can help you process your emotions and develop healthy coping mechanisms.
 If you still struggle with substance abuse, consider starting an addiction treatment program.
 A treatment program will help you safely overcome physical dependence, while connecting you with resources for therapy or counseling.